WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-postcss/readme.md

 ## Remove `optimize-css-assets-webpack-plugin`

-`optimize-css-assets-webpack-plugin` is not needed any more, as CSS optimization is done via PostCSS plugins.
+`optimize-css-assets-webpack-plugin` is not needed any more, as CSS optimisation is done via PostCSS plugins.
 Remove it from _webpack.front.config.js_.

 If one really wants to use `optimize-css-assets-webpack-plugin`, then nanocss options can be specified [as per docs](https://github.com/NMFR/optimize-css-assets-webpack-plugin#configuration) in _webpack.front.config.js_